fredneedsausername/ServerPhone/README.md

 ## Connection
 **Todo: scrivere nella documentazione che il buffer del socket è impostato custom, e asicurarsi di non star restringendo il buffer con 512kb**
-**TODO CI POSSONO ESSERE PIU CONNESSIONI ALLO STESSO TEMPO**
+**TODO è una implementazione duplex**

 ## Security

 **TODO** There is to consider also that it might be necessary to implement validation of all incoming data to prevent attacks like buffer overflow or injection attacks, always with the objective of protecting against eavesdropping attacks.
-This is also the issue that arises if the data sent is bigger than what the server can accept<br>
+This is also the issue that arises if the data sent is bigger than what the server can accept<br> Solution: `NOT_SUFFICIENT_STORAGE`

 I use `SSLSocket` to ensure a secure communication, the server using a custom certificate not issued by a CA to protect against MITM attacks, so you have to know the server administrator and ask him to give you the certificate verification information.
 Not because it is secret, but to ensure that it is the right one and a MITM attack doesn't happen on first connection.
 This is to ensure the server can run with complete protection from eavesdropping, even when it doesn't have a domain (so that a certificate can be issued by a CA), considering that in most cases contacting the administrator will be possible.<br>
 <br>